 Hydrogen Fuel Cell

-Hydrogen fuel cell cars may sound like a new thing – the first mass-production fuel cell cars for America, the Hyundai Nexo and Toyota Mirai, will be delivered in 2022 – but fuel cells are technology that pre-date the automobile.
+Hydrogen fuel cell cars may sound like a new thing – there are only two mass-production fuel cell vehicles available in America, the Hyundai Nexo and Toyota Mirai – but fuel cells are technology that pre-date the automobile.

 In essence, a fuel cell combines hydrogen and oxygen in the presence of an electrolyte to produce electric current.
 In fact, fuel cells were used in the 1960s in America’s Gemini and Apollo spacecraft, where they provided crews with electricity and water, which were generated by stored hydrogen and oxygen.